Land, River, People

 The final page uses a more academic voice suitable for an assessment submission.

 Hawkesbury Regional Museum is located in Windsor and explores the social history of the Hawkesbury region through themes of land, river and people.
 The museum is significant because it helps visitors understand how the Hawkesbury has been shaped by environment, settlement, work, and community life over time.
 As a local community resource, the museum provides access to artefacts, photographs, exhibitions, and place-based stories that make historical concepts more concrete and meaningful.
+This supports inquiry-based learning by helping students connect curriculum concepts to visible evidence, local stories, and real places.

 Gallery

-Annotated site photo placeholders
+Annotated site images

 Curriculum Links and Conceptual Knowledge

-Stage 3 HSIE focus
+Stage 3 HASS focus

 Local history